8bitplus

 Sega has always had a close relationship with arcade games at home, much more than rivals Nintendo.
 Right from the start Sega ported their popular arcade titles from the original arcade to the home console of the time.
 From the mid 80′s with Outrun, Afterburner and Fantasy Zone on the Sega Master System (Mark III) to modern games like Virtua Fighter 5 on the Xbox 360.

 During the 32-Bit era Sega chose to make the Saturn with no links at all to their arcade systems at the time (Sega Model 2 and 3).
 The result was a great console in its own rights, but consequently very hard to port Sega’s 3D arcade games to.
 Such conversions as Sega Rally and Daytona USA (and plenty of others) are complete remakes for the Saturn based on the arcade original, often with compromises in graphic quality and resolution.
-Some converted well, sum not so well and some not at all.
+Some converted well, some not so well, and some not at all.

 New Generation